 A product once created has a finite lifetime.
 We use probability distributions to describe the product’s expected life over time.
 Time here implies calendar time.
 You may use distance traveled, operating hours, or cycles, depending on the product and dominant failure mechanisms.

-Many product include a warranty or some financial obligation to replace or repair a faulty product.
-The actual duration may vary by industry and markets.
-You organization may track this duration as if not predicted and managed accurately will impact the organization’s financial reporting.
+Many products include a warranty or some financial obligation to replace or repair a faulty product.
+The actual duration may vary by industry and market.
+Your organization may track this duration as if not predicted and managed accurately will impact the organization’s financial reporting.

-The longer term reliability of a product impact customer loyalty and brand promise.
-Also, many design teams use a design life (period of time over which the product is expected to placed in service and provide value to the customer).
+The longer-term reliability of a product impact customer loyalty and brand promise.
+Also, many design teams use a design life (period of time over which the product is expected to place in service and provide value to the customer).
 The design life is often much longer than the warranty period and is an estimate of the useful life of the product.